Overview of the Women’s Skill Development Class

 In our Women’s Only Workshop Pistol 102 Course, we begin breaking down the key elements needed to shoot like a pro.

-Pistol Essentials 102: Breath Control
+Idaho Pistol Essentials 102: Grip Control

 - This class is for ladies only.